M0NsTeRRR/homelabv3-infra/docs/guide/ansible/index.md

 ansible-playbook <PLAYBOOK>
 ```

+!!! info "KUBECONFIG environment variable is hardcoded to `/home/vscode/.kube/homelab` in `.devcontainer/Dockerfile`"

 ??? question "How to execute only a part of an ansible playbook ?"
     * Filter by hosts